- History of Galapagos Tortoises

 Mating rituals require males to dominate over other males for the right to mate with a female.
 The actual process of domination and mating can be somewhat aggressive.
 Typically, tortoises mate from February to June, but it can occur at any time.

 Several months later, the females search for a dry place to build a nest and lay their eggs.
 They can lay up to 16 eggs per nest.
-Temperature will determine the gender of the hatchlings.
+The temperature will determine the gender of the hatchlings.
 Eggs near the surface, incubated at a slightly warmer temperature, will yield mostly females, while the slightly cooler-incubated eggs, will take longer and will produce mostly males.
 After digging their way out of the sealed nest, the hatchlings emerge four to eight months later, weighing less than a pound.
 They stay in the warmer, dryer climates for the first 10-15 years of life, not reaching sexual maturity until possibly 40 years old.
 As hatchlings, they face much adversity, from encounters with the Galapagos hawks to the possibility of falling into cracked earth.
 However, those that survive live to be over 100 years old in the wild.